SShadowS/NavLicenseSwap/README.md

 NavLicenseSwap
 ==============

-Swaps licence for a NAV service
+Swaps licence for a NAV service.

 This small PowerShell script is made so you can choose which license to import into a database quickly and at the same time restaret the service.

+It shows both a list of sessions and a warning if there are anyone connected to the service.

 Prerequisite
 ------------